OER Call for Proposals: Evaluation Criteria

 The OER team at the Library will evaluate all program applications using a standardized rubric.

 - The estimated student savings compared to grant amount

 - The estimated number of students who will take the course

-- Salary costs associated with hiring an educational designer, research assistant, etc.
+- Examples of eligible expenses include salary costs associated with hiring an educational designer or research assistant, in-kind support, costs associated with editing, copy-editing, peer-review, etc.

 If you have any questions about the criteria, please email an Open Scholarship Services specialist.